Super Smash Bros. for Wii U

 While most parts of the texture isn't used in any way, one of the 2 parts for the fur on his coat and hat uses that texture, to give that fuzzy feeling.
 Same with the skin part of the head and body, and the feet.

 Roll's undergarments are modeled and textured, but are censored in the final game for obvious reasons.
 For contrast, Peach's are censored even in the texture, while Roll's are not.

 Hidden in the alpha channel of one of the Blue Falcon's textures is... a picture of the Blue Falcon.
 The particular image used is one of the official renders from F-Zero GX.

 Prince of Sablé's Blade

-If you look at the the Prince of Sablé's side, you'll notice he carries a sheathed sword.
-He doesn't actually pull it out for any of his attacks, since he only uses his Frog and Snake forms.
-Despite this, the sword's whole blade is modeled, just hidden behind his sheath.
+If you look at the Prince of Sablé's side, you'll notice he carries a sheathed sword.
+He never attacks with his sword in the game, only using his frog and snake forms to trap opponents.
+The sword's whole blade is modeled despite this, hidden behind his sheath.